-- For any case where a Trust is identified as being the owner/beneficiary, we need a completed Trust Certification form (PS5101), regardless of whether a properly executed trust agreement has been submitted or not. - In addition, for all applications on proposed insureds age 70 and older,2 a copy of the executed trust document is required for our review. - Please note that on cases age 70 or older where the funding is to be accomplished via a 1035 Absolute Assignment or the trust has been executed prior to January 1, 2005, we will not require a copy of the executed trust but do require a completed Trust Certification form. - Our underwriters also review documents on certain policies including but not limited to trust, family partnership and LLC agreements prior to policy issue.
+- For any case where a trust is identified as being the owner/beneficiary, we need a completed Trust Certification (PS5101), regardless of whether a properly executed trust agreement has been submitted or not. - In addition, for all applications on proposed insureds age 70 and older, a copy of the executed trust document is required for our review. - Please note that on cases age 70 or older where the funding is to be accomplished via a 1035 Absolute Assignment or the trust has been executed prior to January 1, 2005, we will not require a copy of the executed trust but do require a completed Trust Certification form. - Prior to policy issue, our underwriters also review documents on certain policies including but not limited to trust, family partnership and LLC agreements.